 - 1 tablespoon olive oil

-- 1/2 cup chopped cilantro
+- ½ cup cilantro chopped

-- 1/2 teaspoon freshly ground black pepper
+- ½ teaspoon black pepper freshly ground

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- 4 hamburger rolls
+- 5 hamburger rolls

-- 4 slices American cheese
+- 5 slices American cheese

-- 1 avocado, sliced thin
+- 1 avocado sliced thin

-- 1/2 cup good quality mayonnaise (such as Hellman’s or Duke’s)
+- ½ cup good quality mayonnaise such as Hellman’s or Duke’s

-- 2 tablespoons chopped cilantro
+- 2 tablespoons cilantro chopped

 - Form the burgers into 4 equal patties and transfer to a sheet pan.
 Use the rounded part of a tablespoon to make an indentation in the center of each burger (to prevent the puffy dome from forming as they cook).

 - Meanwhile, preheat the grill to a medium high heat (around 450°).

-- When grill is hot add the burgers and cook about 5 minutes per side.
+- When grill is hot add the burgers and cook about 5 minutes per side or until they reach 165° internal temperature.
 During the last minute of cooking, place a slice of American Cheese on each burger and cook until it's just melted.

-- Assemble the burgers with sliced avocado on the bottom bun, followed by the burger, a tablespoon of Sriracha Aioli and extra cilantro leaves if desired.
+- Assemble the burgers with sliced avocado on the bottom bun, followed by the burger, a tablespoon of sriracha aioli and extra cilantro leaves if desired.